nesquena/rabl/README.md

 Anyone who has tried the 'to_json' method used in ActiveRecord for generating a JSON response has felt the pain of this restrictive approach.
 RABL is a general templating system created to solve these problems by approaching API response generation in an entirely new way.

+RABL at the core is all about adhering to MVC principles by deferring API data representations to the **view** layer of your application.
 For a breakdown of common misconceptions about RABL, please check out our guide to [understanding RABL](https://github.com/nesquena/rabl/wiki/Understanding-RABL) which can help clear up any confusion about this project.
-At the core, RABL is all about deferring API data representations to the **view** layer of your application to closely with MVC.

 ## Breaking Changes ##